uz-java/uz-java/README.md

 <hr>
 <pre>
-💻 I am a Java backend developer.
+💻 I am Java backend and Database developer.
 📚 I have a Bachelors in Cyber security from the Tashkent University of Information Technologies.
 📝 I have a strong interest in Data Science and Artificial Intelligence 🌱 Learning about Computer Vision and Machine Learning stuff